Clearing the Fallout from a Borderline Break-up

 safe and sane!
 This is why you've come to fear that the

-other shoe is gonna drop, when things have been 'good' between you.
+other shoe is gonna drop, when things have felt 'good' between you.

-or deadness.
-The terrible discomfort that arises when nobody's around
+void.
+The terrible discomfort that arises when nobody's nearby to

-to push against, is avoided at all costs--and frequently
+push against or argue with, is avoided at all costs--and frequently

 spawns rebound relationships.
 A Borderline couldn't develop